-In light of this, the current article will look at when you can get taxed on cryptocurrency.
-Specifically, it will look at the move toward taxation, and regulations that have been put in place across the world.
+In light of this, the current article will examine when you can get taxed on cryptocurrency.
+Specifically, it will look at the move toward taxation and regulations put in place worldwide.
 This should assist in making you aware of any tax pitfalls out there.

 Can You Be Taxed On Cryptocurrency?

 The short answer to the above is yes.
 But it’s not quite as simple as that.
-Below we’ll quickly look at the issue of taxes on cryptocurrencies, and why there is a push for its adoption.
+Below we’ll quickly look at the issue of taxes on cryptocurrencies and why there is a push for their adoption.

 The Institutional Concerns About Cryptocurrencies

 To start, cryptocurrencies and governments have had a tense and intriguing relationship.
-Bitcoin in particular, due to its renowned status, has been in the firing line as an easy target.
+In particular, due to its renowned status, Bitcoin has been in the firing line as an easy target.

 There are a few concerns that crop up time and again.
 Firstly, there is the issue of cryptocurrencies and their well-known market volatility.
 Understandably, governments are wary of mass investment in risky cryptocurrency options.

-Thirdly, there are the ever-present alleged associations with criminal elements that give pause to open adoption, and mainstream acceptance, of cryptocurrencies.
+Thirdly, the ever-present alleged associations with criminal elements give pause to the open adoption and mainstream acceptance of cryptocurrencies.

 The Shift To Cryptocurrency Taxation

 Despite these clear and occasionally justified worries, the resilience of many cryptocurrencies over time has forced a reappraisal of the crypto system.
-Not only has it been resilient in some fashion, but blockchain payments are also far quicker and more cost-effective than traditional transactions.
-Not to mention the security of the blockchain system in general.
+Not only has it been resilient in some fashion, but blockchain payments are also far quicker and more cost effective than traditional transactions.

-For example, the US’s Internal Revenue Service (IRS) has recently started mailing taxpayers that have been trading in virtual currency.
+For example, the US’s Internal Revenue Service (IRS) has recently started mailing taxpayers trading in virtual currency.
 It’s suspected and alleged that these taxpayers owe the government back taxes.
-The IRS maintains that those who do not comply could face a range of measures, from penalties, interest, and even jail time.
+The IRS maintains that those who do not comply could face various measures, from penalties, interest and even jail time.